 There is no guarantee in any selection process.
 You might use this website, other review sites, and even business organizations like Better Business Bureau.
-A contractor can walk away with thousands of your dollars.
+A contractor can walk away with thousands of dollars.

 Safe and Trusted Canada does not promote or validate any business.
 We have seen contractors with ten years of business history, with A+ratings with Better Business Bureau, suddenly go bankrupt.
 We have seen consumers lose thousands of dollars and believe there is not a fail-safe system available.
 All the consumer can do is reduce risk.